Skip to content

 In total, since December 2007, we have cut interest rates by 425 basis points to their historic lows and lowest possible levels.
 It is the Bank’s judgment that this cumulative easing, together with the conditional commitment to keep rates low for a considerable period, is the appropriate policy stance to move the economy back to full production capacity and to achieve the 2 per cent inflation target.

 Given I suspect there wasn’t much else that could be done in terms of interest rates and such, this really is the default statement Mr. Carney can make.
-So no more stimulation or interest cuts are likely from the Bank of Canada, not a big surprise, but nice to see they are going to try to keep these rates low for a while too.
+The Bank of Canada is unlikely to stimulate more or cut interest rates.
+This is not a big surprise.
+It is nice to see they are going to try to keep these rates low for a while too.

 What about our recovery from the Great Financial Apocalypse?